GDQuest/website/content/tutorial/godot/2d/tactical-rpg-movement/lessons/04.pathfinding-and-path-drawing/index.md

-+++
-title = "Pathfinding and path drawing" author = "nathan" date = "2021-01-30"
+---
+author: nathan
+date: "2021-01-30"
-description = "We use the AStar pathfinding algorithm to set up pathfinding on our game grid." weight = 5
+description: We use the AStar pathfinding algorithm to set up pathfinding on our game grid.
-+++
+title: Pathfinding and path drawing
+weight: 5
+---

 In this lesson, we will create a `PathFinder` class that extends Godot's built-in `AStar2D`, an implementation of the AStar pathfinding algorithm.